TheMonsterFromTheDeep/twion/README.md

 ### transformations
 Pressing G, R, or S will translate, rotate, or scale all selected points.
 Left-click confirms the transformation; right-click cancels it.

+While translating or scaling, pressing X or Y will constrain the transformation along that axis.
+Pressing the key again cancels the constraint.

 The pivot point is usually the center of all selected points.
 However, when a single handle is selected and is being rotated or scaled, the pivot point is set to it's parent control point.

+#### translations
+There are multiple other features supported by translations.
+First, if G is pressed again while translating, "sliding" mode is activated, and points will move along the curve.
+(Endpoints will not move).

+Pressing Shift-G instead of just G enters "corrective translation," which will cause handles outside the points currently being translated to line themselves up with the points currently being translated.
+It's somewhat difficult to explain; the best way to see how it works is to just test it with multiple combinations of points / handles selected.

+### new points
+Pressing Control-R creates new points between selected points, and immediately enters into sliding transformation mode.
+Right-clicking to exit sliding transformation will cause the new points to be at the center of the old points, as that is where they are created.

+Pressing E creates new points as an "extrusion," and then immediately enters into corrective translation mode.
+Right clicking will not delete the points; rather they will simply lie on the same point as their sources.

 ### other edits
 Pressing Control-A will thicken the stroke along selected points.